Woman attacked by serial rapist Joseph Thompson: He needs to stay in jail

 Twenty-five years on and Thompson, who is now 61, has appeared before the Parole Board for the first time.

-In a decision released this week, the board noted Thompson was motivated to undertake any rehabilitative programmes suggested and was currently waitlisted for the Child Sex Offender Treatment Program.
+In a decision released this week, the board noted Thompson was motivated to undertake any rehabilitative programmes suggested and was currently waitlisted for the Child Sex Offender Treatment Programme.

-However, a psychological report wasn't completed due to lockdown - something they felt was vital given Thompson's background - so parole was declined.
+However, a psychological report wasn't completed because of lockdown - something they felt was vital given Thompson's background - so parole was declined.

 "He also accepted that he was at high risk of re-offending."